lelouchneo/tyk-docs/tyk-docs/content/tyk-cloud/tyk-cloud-faq/tyk-cloud-faqs.md

 A: This will be exposed in later phases per deployment.

+## 08: Is there any sender email configured in Tyk Cloud?

+A: No, the sender email isn't enabled by defualt in Tyk Cloud.
+Therefore, you won't receive any email when configuring the key approval manually.

-## Q8: How do Segment tags work with Tyk Cloud?
+## Q9: How do Segment tags work with Tyk Cloud?

 A: When an Edge Gateway is deployed, the tag 'edge' and a location tag are automatically generated for the Edge Gateway.
 You use these tags to connect your API to the appropriate Edge Gateway.
 It works as follows: